ichdasich/bbb-rev-prox/README.md

 # 4. Install BigBlueButton

 Next, we can install BBB.
+If you already have a running instance, you can also ensure that it correctly works/runs on your internal IP address.
+The main objective is to make sure that bbb, e.g., in `bbb-conf --check` does only list:
+(a) The hostname (which should be the same internally and externally), and, (b) The internal/RFC1918 IP address.

+## Patching bbb-install.sh

 As the install script does not like the difference between the local and remote IP address, we have to patch it.

-## Patching bbb-install.sh
 Download the script with:
 `bbb # wget https://ubuntu.bigbluebutton.org/bbb-install.sh`